loganhartford/portfolio-site/_books/2024-01-04-straigh-a-student.md

     * Try it again later.

 #### Studying
-* Contstruct a Mega-Problem Set:
+* Construct a Mega-Problem Set:
     1. Create a pile for each relevant problem set.
     2. Supplement each problem set with problems from lecture notes.
     3. For each relevant lecture:
-        1. Match the lecture to the problem set that convers the same material.
+        1. Match the lecture to the problem set that covers the same material.
         2. Copy sample problems onto a blank sheet of paper.
         3. Label the sheet of paper with the lecture date/title so you can find the solutions later.
 * Use flashcards for rote memorization.
-    * Spead these sessions out over as much time as possible
+    * Spread these sessions out over as much time as possible
 * Don't organize materials and study in the same day.
 * If you can produce the solution to a problem without making a mistake, then you've learned it.
 * Save practice exams as the final study aid, these should be confidence boosters.